 1. Respecting the gender and pronouns of all people:

 Everyone deserves to have their gender identity and pronouns respected.
 Not just cis people and trans people who ‘pass’ as cis.
 All gender identities, including non-binary and gender-diverse ones, are valid, and no gender should be subjected to ridicule.
-This naturally extends to newly created labels, and what are called ‘tumblr genders’ by people with binarist views.
+This naturally extends to newly created labels, and what are sometimes called ‘tumblr genders’ by people with binarist views.
 Any gender is valid in its existence if someone claims it is their gender, that’s all there is to it.
-Kingenders and autistigenders, among other lesser-known gender identities, are worthy of being respected as the true genders they are.
-Additionally, pronouns do not always match with gender identity so don’t expect them to do so.
+Kingenders, xenogenders, and neurogenders, among other lesser-known gender identities, are worthy of being respected as the true genders they are.
+Additionally, pronouns do not always match with gender identity, so don’t expect them to do so.

 Similarly, one’s personal pronoun preference should also be accepted and given respect.
 If someone asks you to use certain pronouns for them, please do so.
 It doesn’t hurt anyone to be respectful.
 While I understand that some people see using pronouns other than the standard ‘he’ and ‘she’ as requiring cognitive effort, there is a line between cis people complaining about the ‘effort’ they need to make to respect people and people who actually have a difficult time with using pronouns in language.
 Even if you mess up a person’s pronouns, correct yourself and move on.
 Don’t place the burden of emotionally comforting you on the person whom you used the wrong pronoun for.